How Predictive Site Ranking Enhances Clinical Trial Planning, Site Selection, and Trial Rescue

 Traditionally, sites are selected for a trial based on their experience running studies in the target indication.
 This method assumes that higher historical trial participation correlates to larger enrollment potential, which is not always the case.

 Predictive modeling, which takes into account factors like historical site-level enrollment, enrollment duration, time to first patient in, and site activation time, can more accurately predict future enrollment performance.
-With these predictive models, biopharmaceutical companies and CROs can avoid sites that are less likely to enroll participants and focus on potential high enrollers, resulting in a cost-effective strategy to approaching sites.
+With these predictive models, biopharmaceutical companies and CROs can avoid sites that are less likely to enroll patients and focus on potential high enrollers, resulting in a cost-effective strategy to approaching sites.

 Execution Stage